AppleOctopus/Last-Word/README.md

    * T [*] User Email, Viedo URL , Password, Local or remote, Category
    * T [*] API for insert video url, get list of video url by user mail.
    * T [*] Video Object include url, category, user email, password, length, format (codec)
-* A [] User can play their video on Dailymotion if there is no file on device
-* A [] App can upload the user videos to Dailymotion as long as internet availible
+* A [*] App can upload the user videos to Dailymotion as long as internet availible
 * A [*] User can choose different perspective to show their appreciations
-* A [] User can set the password to protect their videos.
-* T [] User can view the videos they have recorded.
+* T [*] User can view the videos they have recorded.
-   * T [] 1.
+   * T [*] 1.
 User can see the first frame of their video in the video list.
-   * T [] 2.
-User can see the overlay and upload icon on 1.
-* [] User can share the video to others by system default share action.
+* [*] User can share the video to others by system default share action.
-* [] User can copy the link in the video playing page.
+* [*] User can copy the link in the video playing page.

 The following **bonus** features are implemented:
+* [] User can play their video on Dailymotion if there is no file on device
+* [] User can set the password to protect their videos.
 * [] Change the VideoView to ExoPlayer
 * [] User can view the videos length
 * [] App only upload videos on the wifi environment